thenexthub/Codira/docs/Windows.md

-# Getting Started with Swift on Windows
+# Getting Started with Codira on Windows

-One can build and run Swift natively or through the Windows Subsystem for Linux.
+One can build and run Codira natively or through the Windows Subsystem for Linux.

 ## Native Windows

-Currently there are two supported ways to build Swift for Windows.
+Currently there are two supported ways to build Codira for Windows.

-1. To cross-compile Swift for Windows from another host operating system (using `clang`), see [Cross Compiling for Windows](./WindowsCrossCompile.md)
+1. To cross-compile Codira for Windows from another host operating system (using `clang`), see [Cross Compiling for Windows](./WindowsCrossCompile.md)

 1. To build on Windows using Microsoft Visual C++ (MSVC), see [Building on Windows](./WindowsBuild.md#MSVC)